Emergency Dentist Serving Greenville, Mauldin, Five Forks, Taylors, Greer, Simpsonville and Nearby Areas Of South Carolina

 - Take an over-the-counter painkiller.

 The specific treatment Dr. Rouse or Dr. Khan performs for your chipped, cracked, or broken tooth will depend on the significance of the damage and the nature of the injury.
-A minor crack or chip may only need a filling or filing.
+A minor crack or chip may only need a filling.
 A severe break could require a crown, tooth removal, or root canal to fix.

 “I was a walk in emergency due to pain from a broken tooth.
 I was taken care of and felt that I was not a burden.
 Thanks for seeing me as timely as you did.” – B.K.